Beaches around Cardigan

 Boasting superb coastal scenery coupled with two sandy beaches; the main one and the adjoining Cilborth Beach in a hidden cove.
 Llangrannog has always been popular with locals and visitors alike.
 Once you have traversed the lanes of the steep sided valley of the River Hawen access is good .
 There is a seafront car park and in the summer months there is additional parking 5 minutes walk from the main beach.
 The bay is safe with attention to the care needed with any seaside activity

-Dogs are not allowed on the beach from May through September but the rest of the family can have a really enjoyable day out at Llangrannog where there is a well-stocked beach shop and café.
+Dogs are allowed on part of the beach from May through September but the rest of the family can have a really enjoyable day out at Llangrannog where there is a well-stocked beach shop and café.
+More information.

 A day out at Penbryn needs to be planned but is well worth the extra effort involved.
 The car park and facilities are some 400 metres from the beach!
 But there is a turning circle and dropping off point at the beach edge.
 Penbryn is owned by the National Trust The beach, almost a mile in length, is unspoilt and the fine golden sand and shallow waters make it perfect for children Discover the delights of the rock pools or there is fine walking to be had; there is a woodland walk from the car park to the beach or at low tide Tresaith can be reached.
+Please do not bring your dog.
 The immediate area is sympathetic to coastal and woodland birds and the sea is home to Dolphins Porpoise and Seals.
+More information.

 Poppit Sands Beach

 Poppit is undoubtedly one of the most popular beaches in the area.
 It is a glorious stretch of sand backed by dunes.
 For all sorts of reasons it is loved by the numerous visitors that frequent it.
 Despite its popularity Poppit never seems crowded.
-There is a partial dog ban to one side of the beach.
-The café is always busy and even in the cold dark days of winter.you can often find it open.
+Dogs welcome to one side of the beach.
+The café is always busy and even in the cold dark days of winter you can often find it open.
 There is also an interesting little RNLI shop next to the main Life Boat station.

 Unpredictable tides and currents make Poppits’ seemingly simple stretch of coast quite dangerous at times.
 Fortunately there are excellent Life Guard facilities, warning flags fly and advice can be sort if needed.
 Poppit boasts a Blue Flag award.